plotly/dash-cytoscape/CONTRIBUTING.md

 - [ ] You have deleted the branch.

 ### Pre-Release checklist
 - [ ] Everything in the Pre-Merge checklist is completed.
-(Except the last two if this is a release candidate).
 - [ ] `git remote show origin` shows you are in the correct repository.
 - [ ] `git branch` shows that you are on the expected branch.
 - [ ] `git status` shows that there are no unexpected changes.
-- [ ] `dash/version.py` is at the correct version.
+- [ ] Both `package.json` and `dash_cytoscape/package.json` versions have been correctly updated.

 ### Release Step
-- `python setup.py sdist` to build.
-- `twine upload dist/<the_version_you_just_built>` to upload to PyPi.
+Complete the "Publishing" section.

 ### Post-Release checklist
+- [ ] Step 1 and 2 of Post-merge checklist are completed.
 - [ ] You have closed all issues that this pull request solves, and commented the new version number users should install.
 - [ ] If significant enough, you have created an issue about documenting the new feature or change and you have added it to the [Documentation] project.
 - [ ] You have created a pull request in [Dash Docs] with the new release of your feature by editing that project's [`requirements.txt` file](https://github.com/plotly/dash-docs/blob/master/requirements.txt) and you have assigned `@chriddyp` to review.

 ## Financial Contributions

 Dash, and many of Plotly's open source products, have been funded through direct sponsorship by companies.
-[Get in touch] about funding feature additions, consulting, or custom app development.
+[Get in touch](https://plot.ly/products/on-premise/) about funding feature additions, consulting, or custom app development.

 [Dash Core Components]: https://dash.plot.ly/dash-core-components
 [Dash HTML Components]: https://github.com/plotly/dash-html-components